The Curious Case of the Vampire Express

 DO THE DAYS OF DIGITAL MEAN THE DEATH OF DVD?

-These days most people have gone entirely digital when it comes to their movie purchases, opting to store them in the cloud rather than on their shelf.
+These days most people have gone entirely digital when it comes to their movie purchases, opting to store them in the cloud rather than on the shelf.
 And, I get the appeal of that.
-Being able to have your whole collection accessible anywhere, at any time, on your TV, computer, tablet, or phone is pretty convenient.
-But, your ability to stream that movie in high quality is only as good as your internet connection.
+Being able to have your whole collection accessible anywhere, at any time, on your TV, computer, tablet, or phone is incredibly convenient.
+But your ability to stream that movie in high quality is only as good as your internet connection.
 And the vast majority of digital releases are the film only, which means no commentary tracks, deleted scenes, or any of the other extra goodies that you would get included on a disc.

 While going full digital with your collection certainly saves on storage space, there’s something special about having a physical item to hold in your hand and proudly display on your shelf.
 It’s not just something you have access to, it’s part of a collection.
 For me, at least, I don’t think that will ever change.